ClevelandIII/Cosmetology/SDLCTwo.md

 5/11/2022

-- Cleveland: Still working on sort
+- Cleveland: Still working on sort (may be unfixed errors in list page, just temp comment them)

 - Abdi: Password recovery, search